Profile information

 Description

-From Minnesota, my husband and I recently bought a small 4-room hotel on the beach in Las Peñitas, Nicaragua - a small fishing village that attracts surfers and adventurers from all over the world, but has yet to become overly commercialized.
+From Minnesota, my husband and I recently bought a small 4-room boutique hotel on the beach in Las Peñitas, Nicaragua - a small fishing village that attracts surfers and visitors from all over the world, but has yet to become overly commercialized.
 We serve a diverse mix of national and international travelers - who speak mostly Spanish or English - with overnight stays in private rooms, an onsite restaurant/bar, and day pass use of our facilities.

 Language practice